ratanvarghese/glass-house/README.md

 + [NCurses](https://invisible-island.net/ncurses/) must be installed on your system
   + Most modern UNIX-based systems already have it
 + [Lua Quickcheck](https://luarocks.org/modules/primordus/lua-quickcheck) is used for property-based testing
-+ [LuaSrcDiet](https://github.com/jirutka/luasrcdiet) is used to create minified script of Glass House.
-If you do not need to make such a script, consider setting the Makefile parameters to avoid using LuaSrcDiet.

 Other dependencies are included within the repository.